 How to Become a Volunteer or Intern

 Thank you for your interest in becoming a volunteer or intern with the IRC in Phoenix.
 The IRC's mission driven volunteer and intern program engages community members who increase effectiveness through directly working with refugees and providing support behind the scenes.

 Steps to becoming an IRC volunteer or intern:

 1. Get to know the IRC in Phoenix and learn more about how you can be involved by attending a monthly information session.
-The information session is held on the second Monday of every month from 4:30-6:30pm at the IRC in Phoenix office located at 5227 North 7th Street Phoenix, AZ 85014 (7th Street, just north of Camelback Road).
+The information session is held on the second Monday of every month at 4:30pm at the IRC office located at 4425 West Olive Avenue #400 Glendale, AZ 85302 (no session in July or December).
 To request a listing of current opportunities or RSVP for the information session (appreciated but not required), email VolunteerPHX@Rescue.org.

 Upcoming Information Sessions:

 Monday, September 8, 2014***THIS SESSION IS CANCELLED DUE TO SEVERE WEATHER.
 Please attend our make-up session on Wednesday, September 10 at 4:30pm.

 Wednesday, October 8th, 2014